YashvanthSankar/scan2save/README.md

 **Retail, Reimagined for the AI Era.**

-> One scan unlocks a universe of personalized deals — no apps, no cards, no friction.
+> Walk into any store, scan the QR, and unlock personalized offers designed just for you.

 Scan2Save transforms physical retail with adaptive intelligence.
 Our ML-powered recommendation engine learns shopper preferences in real-time, surfacing offers that actually matter while they browse.
-Walk into any store, scan the QR, and experience shopping that feels like it was designed just for you.
 Checkout happens in seconds, not minutes.

 **This is shopping, evolved.**